hebrides/intern-training/README-Design.md

 ### Workflow / Process

-You must understand how to properly sequence your design process so that you move from simple to complex (lo to high fidelity), meet deadlines, and exceed customer expectations.
+You must understand how to properly sequence your design process so that you move from low to high fidelity designs, meet professional standards, deadlines, and customer expectations.

 1) https://uxmastery.com/ux-designer-workflow/
 2) http://www.jjg.net/elements/pdf/elements.pdf